13 Tips for Choosing the Best Job References

 If you have any connections within the company you're applying to who you think would be able to speak to your abilities, then you should certainly ask if they would be willing to stand as one of your references.

 If you don't have too much of a work history with them, then you might want to supply three other references, and then ask your internal connection to informally "chime in" on your behalf if they believe you'd be a good fit for the job.
 Here’s how to ask for a referral for a job.

-12. Recommendations don't just have to come from your paid, professional positions.
-If you have any involvement in continued education, volunteering or community work, supervisors or peers in those roles will be able to provide references, too.
+If you have any involvement in continuing education, volunteering or community work, supervisors or peers in those roles will be able to provide references, too.
 However, avoid using acquaintances or family friends who haven't had any exposure to you in a work-related setting.

 Give to Get

-Giving to get works really well when you’re lining up employment references.
+Giving to get works well when you’re lining up employment references.
 Take the time to offer to provide a reference to the people who are giving you one.
 Even a boss can use a good recommendation from an employee.
-Your colleagues, clients and coworkers will also appreciate the offer.
+Your colleagues, clients, and coworkers will also appreciate the offer.